You are here: Home » Labour & Birth » Signs That Labour Has Begun

 When you have a contraction, your womb tightens and then relaxes.
 For some people, contractions may feel like extreme period pains.

-You may have had contractions during your pregnancy, particularly towards the end.
-These tightenings are called Braxton Hicks contractions and are usually painless.
+You may have had ‘practice contractions’ during your pregnancy, particularly towards the end.
+These tightenings are called Braxton Hicks contractions, which may feel uncomfortable, but are usually painless.
+Braxton Hicks contractions generally do not last that long, do not happen very frequently and do not build up.

 Your contractions tend to become longer, stronger and more frequent as your labour progresses.
-During a contraction, the muscles tighten and the pain increases.
-If you put your hand on your abdomen, you'll feel it getting harder; when the muscles relax, the pain fades and you will feel the hardness ease.
+During a contraction, your womb muscles tighten and the pain increases.
+If you put your hand on your abdomen, you'll feel it getting harder.
+When the muscles relax, the pain fades and you’ll feel the hardness ease.

 The contractions are pushing your baby down and opening the entrance to your womb (the cervix), ready for your baby to go through.